ember-learn/ember-blog/content/the-ember-times-issue-187.md

 Be kind,

-Anne-Greeth Schot-van Herwijnen, the crowd and the Learning Team
+Anne-Greeth Schot-van Herwijnen, Amy Lam, the crowd and the Learning Team